LuXiaoEei/BookManagementSystem/BookManagementSystem/README.md

 ### BookEntry

-- id: *String*, primary key ,it can't be set to empty;
+- id: *String*, primary key ,it can't be set to empty, the vaild id must only contain numbers;
 - bookname: *String*, the name of the book;
-- isbn: *String*, the ISBN or ASBN of the book, the length of this field in the datasource must be 12, and the length of vaild input value must be 9 or 12.
+- isbn: *String*, the ISBN or ASBN of the book, the length of this field in the datasource must be 12, and the length of vaild input value must be 9 or 12, and only contain numbers and letters.
+If the length is 12, the first three characters must be **978**.
 - press: *String*, the publishing company of the book,
 - category: *String*, the category of the book, such as science or life...
 - user: *String*, the name of person who is borrowing the book now.